Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore5/readme.txt

    RELEASE NOTES
    =============
    1. Was made refactoring;
-   2. Fixed a error “Headers are read-only, response has already started”.
+   2. Fixed a error “Headers are read-only, response has already started”;
+   3. Fixed a error that caused an blank page response when using the Brotli compression.

    =============
    DOCUMENTATION